 Let's explore this concept with a diet that's been constantly gaining popularity for weight loss and prevention and treatment of certain health conditions:

-The basis of this diet ketosis, which refers to the metabolic process in which body converts stored fats into energy releasing ketones in the process.
+The basis of this diet is ketosis, which refers to the metabolic process in which the body converts stored fats into energy, releasing ketones in the process.

 Hence, the conventional keto diet, which calls for high consumption of fats may work only if the stored fat is metabolized efficiently.

 Several genes contribute to how your body reacts to saturated fats.

 APOA2 gene is one of them that determines how well you tolerate saturated fats and how well you can transport cholesterol.

 Depending on the variant of this gene you carry, you may need to modify the keto diet a little bit, in order to maximize its benefits to your body.